 Governess/Nanny interview tips for the job of your dreams

 We’ve all been there, scrolling through job after job looking for our next dream role online.
 Then suddenly it appears, the one you’ve been waiting for!
 It must be fate, right?!
 The location, the ages of the children, the salary and best of all.
 YOU MATCH THE DESCRIPTION!
 You’ve sent in an outstanding CV (LINK to the previous blog).
-Now the only thing standing between yourself and the job is getting through the interview and trial stages.
+Now the only thing standing between you and the job is getting through the interview and trial stages.
 It must be in a way that highlights your key attributes and shows you off in your best light.
+Here are the Best nanny interview tips to smash your interview.

 No lights, camera action here though, rather nappies, playdough and cupcakes!
 Interviewing can be tricky, especially when you let nerves get in the way.
 Even though you know you are amazing at your job.
 So here, we have compiled a handy guide on how you can ensure you make the very best first impression and snap up your dream job.